 Fragrances in soaps, colognes, deodorants, body creams, cosmetics, detergents, and tissues

-Preservatives and antibacterials, added to many liquids to keep them from becoming rancid or contaminated
+Preservatives and antibacterials, added to many liquids to keep them from spoiling

 Substances added to thicken, color, or lubricate a product